Camp Hwange opened on 1 April 2012 and is one of the newest camps in Hwange NP.

 Drinks included: Soft drinks and wines, spirits and beers are included in the price.
 High-end liqueurs, champagne, imported wines (except most South African wines) and spirits are not.
 The water from the taps in the rooms is filtered and safe to drink.
 Bottled water is also readily available.

-Walking: Dave is an excellent walking guide.
-We thought he had an exciting mix of adventurous spirit and respect for the animals and the bush.
-Activities are flexible here, so they can offer some more general walking in Zimbabwe.See more ideas for Walking in Zimbabwe
+Walking: David and the other guides at Camp Hwange are all experienced walking guides with an exciting mix of adventurous spirit and respect for animals and the bush.
+It’s an excellent camp for approaching large game on foot, and for more general walking safaris in Zimbabwe.See more ideas for Walking in Zimbabwe

 Attitude towards children: Flexible

-Property’s age restrictions: Camp Hwange has an official age limit of eight years old but is always willing to consider younger travellers on a case-by-case basis.
+Property’s age restrictions: Camp Hwange has an official age limit of eight years old but is willing to consider younger travellers on a case-by-case basis.

 Special activities & services: None

 Generally recommended for children: Camp Hwange is very open with no fences, and wild animals frequently pass through.
 We therefore recommend this camp for children of 16 and over.

 Notes: Camp Hwange is an open safari camp and big game is likely to pass through; children must be supervised by a parent at all times.

 Communications: There is no cellphone reception, and while WiFi is available in the chalets, this can be rather slow and sporadic.
 Guests at Camp Hwange should consider themselves mostly out of contact with the outside world (although there is a satellite phone in case of emergency).

 TV & radio: None